Lech Walesa's wife shakes Poland with frank biography

 Danuta Walesa was born to a deeply Catholic family in a small village in eastern Poland and later moved to the coastal city of Gdansk, the cradle of the Solidarity movement, where she worked in a florist shop and met her future husband.

-Nearly two decades after they first met, she traveled to Oslo to receive the Nobel Peace Prize on Lech Walesa's behalf in 1983.
-At the time, they feared Poland's Communist authorities would not let Walesa back into the country if he left to collect the award himself.
+Nearly two decades after they first met, she travelled to Oslo to receive the Nobel Peace Prize on Lech Walesa's behalf in 1983.
+At the time, they feared Poland's communist authorities would not let Walesa back into the country if he left to collect the award himself.

 She also describes how her husband made many key decisions, including deciding to run for Poland's presidency in 1990, on his own, without taking her needs into consideration.